 BUSI 111 Introduction to Business and Management (3 sem. hrs.)
 In this course, modern business is studied in its various aspects: economic and social setting, business classifications and financial requirements, business structure and functional areas, basic concepts and techniques, practices and responsibilities, and career opportunities in business.
 Prerequisite(s): None.
-(3-0; 3-0) BUSI 121 Financial Accounting I (3 sem. hrs.)
+(3-0) BUSI 121 Financial Accounting (3 sem. hrs.)
 Accounting fundamentals, techniques, principles, and concepts.
 Other topics include the complete accounting cycle, including adjusting and closing entries, the preparation and interpretation of simple financial statements, inventory treatments, capital assets, and partnership accounting.
-Students are also required to complete a computer based accounting lab.
+Students are also required to complete a computer-based accounting lab.
 Prerequisite(s): None.
-(3-0; 3-0) BUSI 176 Introduction to Business Research and Decision Making (3 sem. hrs.)
+(3-0) BUSI 176 Introduction to Business Research and Decision Making (3 sem. hrs.)
 Business research allows managers to make effective decisions in today's organizations.
 This class will assist students in understanding the research questions to ask in business and will prepare them to analyze and present the data they gather.
 Students will gain extensive skills in the use of spreadsheets and in spreadsheet modeling - an indispensable tool in the business world.
 Cross-listed: ECON 176.
 Prerequisite(s): None.
-(3-0; 3-0) BUSI 222 Financial and Managerial Accounting (3 sem. hrs.)
+(3-0) BUSI 222 Financial and Managerial Accounting (3 sem. hrs.)
 The first half of the course focuses on financial accounting with topics such as shareholder equity, investments, the cash flow statement, the comprehensive income statement, and financial analysis.
 Students learn to analyze and extract key information from corporate financial statements.
 The second half of the course focuses on managerial accounting covering topics such as cost-volume-profit analysis and budgeting.
-Prerequisite(s): BUSI 121 (3-0; 3-0) BUSI 231 Principles of Marketing (3 sem. hrs.)
+Prerequisite(s): BUSI 121.
+(3-0) BUSI 231 Principles of Marketing (3 sem. hrs.)
 This course explores basic considerations affecting the domestic and international marketing of goods and services.
 Topics include: the nature of marketing activities and marketing institutions, the function and responsibility of an effective marketing system, as well as its role in the economy, the manner in which various forces influence the marketing process, and the analysis of marketing concepts, policies, and practices.
-Prerequisite(s): BUSI 111 and second year standing or instructor's consent.
-(3-0; 3-0) BUSI 241 Personal Financial Planning (3 sem. hrs.)
+Prerequisite(s): BUSI 111.
+(3-0) BUSI 241 Personal Financial Planning (3 sem. hrs.)
 Personal financial planning is key to the successful accomplishment of one's life goals.
 Topics in this course include foundations in financial planning, asset management, debt management, insurance analysis, investment management, retirement planning, and estate planning.
 NB: Open to business and nonbusiness students.
 Prerequisite(s): None.
-(3-0; 0-0) BUSI 245 Foundations of Business Law in Canada (3 sem. hrs.)
+(3-0) BUSI 245 Foundations of Business Law in Canada (3 sem. hrs.)
 A general overview of business law with specific focus on the law of contracts.
 Attention is given to offer and acceptance, consideration, assignment, discharge, breach, and remedies available at law.
-Prerequisite(s): Second year standing.
-(3-0; 3-0) BUSI 275 Business Statistics (3 sem. hrs.)
+Prerequisite(s): Second-year standing.
+(3-0) BUSI 275 Business Statistics (3 sem. hrs.)
 This course considers statistical tools and knowledge necessary for success in business endeavours.
 Topics include: descriptive statistics, probability (with discrete and continuous distributions), hypothesis testing, regression, and ANOVA.
 Students learn theory behind the methods, and primarily use spreadsheets as tools for solving advanced problems.
 Cross-listed: ECON 275.